diegogalanti/Minishell/README.md

     126

 I think it is over the top to implement a search if the directory exists or not.
 It seems to be a lot of work for a different error message.
 What do you think?

+DIEGO: That is an interesting case, but I agree it is over the top trying to implement it.

 #### 9: shell levels